CZDanol/DNLTray/README.md

 # License
 - Free for non-commercial use
-- If you intend to use the designs commercially, please contact me to negotiate a commi
+- If you intend to use the designs commercially, please contact me to negotiate a commission.

 # Customizing
 - Download the whole repo
 - Adjust stuff in the `generator/config.py` or in `templates/*.scad`